 - Will support internal Community Health investment operation processes as it relates to CHNA (complies with CHNA priorities and IRS community benefit reporting compliance) for the service area in alignment with its Mission, Vision, and Values.

-- Team will consist of key executive leadership positions from: Ambulatory Services, Nursing, Office of Health Equity, Mission Integration, and lead by Dr. Elizabeth Wako-Chief Operating Officer
+- Team will consist of key executive leadership positions from: Ambulatory Services, Nursing, Office of Health Equity, Mission Integration, and led by Dr. Elizabeth Wako-Interim Chief Executive Officer

 In support of Swedish’s mission to improve the health and well-being of each person we serve and continuing Swedish’s long-standing commitment to improve the health of our region, Swedish has partnered with Washington Global Health Alliance, Public Health – Seattle & King County, and HealthPoint to address disparities in local healthcare through a groundbreaking initiative: Global to Local.